 Along with the 5 mode options, the ACE 250 also has a custom mode and a relic mode.
 The custom mode can be used to narrow down the search to specific metal targets and the relic mode is mainly used to eliminate the unnecessary targets, while the user is relic hunting.

-This is one of the best value detectors on the market at such a reasonable price, also making it one of the best-selling metal detectors of all time.
+This is one of the best value for metal detectors on the market at such a reasonable price, also making it one of the best-selling metal detectors of all time.

 2. Whites TreasurePro